 The Oppo F1 Plus is an expensive-looking smartphone that's actually half the price of the current crop of flagships.
 If you'd like an iPhone 6S, but your budget won't stretch, this could be a contender.

 At a cost of £299 (AU$599, around US$430), you get a lot of phone for your money.
 A decent battery, a 5.5-inch 1080p display, and an impressive 16MP selfie camera are just the beginning.

 There's also a lightning fast fingerprint sensor, a whopping 64GB of internal storage (with microSD support for more), and a sexy, svelte, metallic body, which may leave you wondering where the compromises have been made.

-And the F1 Plus definitely is tempting, but we also have to consider the MediaTek processor, Oppo's Color OS on top of Android 5.1 Lollipop, and the 13MP main camera.
+And the F1 Plus definitely is tempting, but we also have to consider the MediaTek processor, Oppo's Color OS on top of the aging Android 5.1 Lollipop operating system, and the 13MP main camera.
 There's a whiff of style over substance here.